Italy Heaven's destination guide to Venice

 The exterior is a glorious confection in white: its fanciness not overpowering but suiting the location.
 The large stone scrolls buttressing the dome were an inspired touch.
 Inside, six side-chapels and the high altar open off the main space.
 The small side chapels contain paintings by Luca Giordano and one by Titian.
 The most interesting feature of the interior though, is its design and dramatic spaces.

-There are sometimes free music performances in the church; for example organ vespers on Sunday afternoons in January and February.
-Check information boards in the church or 'what's on' leaflets at the tourist information office for details.
+There are sometimes free music performances in the church; for example organ vespers in the afternoon.
+Check information boards in the church or ‘what’s on’ leaflets at the tourist information office for details.

 Entrance to this grand church is free (apart from the sacristy).
 Note that the building is closed at lunchtimes.
 Visitors are expected to behave and dress with decorum, as in all Italian churches.
 The church is closed at lunchtimes.
 The vaporetto stop Salute is right next to the church, just one stop across from San Marco/Vallaresso.
 The stop is served only by vaporetto 1.